chaitanyap14/chaitanyap14/README.md

   <p>
     I’ve had the privilege of working as a self-employed currency trader & a web development intern.
-My main focus these days is on studying, researching, and developing models using novel approaches like predictive machine learning and reinforcement learning in a quantitative investment context.
+My main focus these days is on studying, researching, and developing models using novel predictive machine learning and reinforcement learning approaches in a quantitative investment context.
   </p>
 </div>